skarny0/mech-int-chat/README.md

 # MIT Media Lab Chat Study

-A research study interface for conducting chat-based experiments using Claude AI, deployed on Vercel for serverless performance and security.
+A streamlined research study interface for conducting chat-based experiments using Claude AI, designed exclusively for Vercel serverless deployment with zero configuration required for participants.

 ## 🚀 Quick Start

-### Deploy to Vercel (Recommended)
+### Deploy to Vercel (One-Click Setup)

 1. **Fork or clone this repository**
 2. **Connect to Vercel**: